Thoughts on Algorithmic Fairness

 Introduction and Overview

+As research in machine learning is rapidly progressing, more and more decisions that affect our lives are being automated.
+These can be rather trivial decisions (e.g. which coffee brand is advertised to me online), but increasingly also more essential judgements are being handed over to algorithms, for example whether we are eligible for a bank loan in order to buy an apartment.
+If algorithms fail in such a scenario, the consequences for the individual are dire.
 The COMPAS case is arguably the most prominent example of such algorithmic decision-making failing in systematic ways - in an extremely high stakes scenario.
 The COMPAS (short for Correctional Offender Management Profiling for Alternative Sanctions) algorithm is a predictive justice tool by for-profit company Northpointe used in the US to evaluate risk of recidivism, i.e. how likely a criminal is to re-offend.
 The tool is used by judges in their decision making on parole, sentence length etc. Investigative journalists at ProPublica discovered in their famous 2016 study [1] how Northpointe’s algorithm is racially biased: it more often underestimates risk of re-offending for white people and overestimates it for African Americans.

 Pro-publica’s work brought the problem of Algorithmic Fairness and Bias into the spotlight and started a heated debate within the general public as well as the scientific community.
 Computer scientists (along with statisticians, law scholars and political and social scientists) responded quickly with attempts to fix those biases.
 A community on Algorithmic Fairness formed and is steadily growing, publishing a large body of research for example through ACM’s conference on Fairness, Accountability and Transparency being held yearly since 2018 [2].